Margaret River Primary boasts an innovative and exciting music program delivered by Ms Helen Collis.

 We have a fabulous, inclusive, non-select choir named Dreamcatchers.
 All students are most welcome to join.
 The choir attends WaTutti, a combined schools music camp/workshop over two days touring various schools in the South West.
 They also attend a music camp only for Margaret River Primary School during the year and they perform at various community and school events.

 The Bella Melodia Singers is a recent innovation.
-They are a choral ensemble, coached and conducted by WAPPA trained vocalist, Andrea Frances, who rehearse at lunch break once a week.
+They are a choral ensemble, coached and conducted by WAPPA trained vocalist, Andrea Manners, who rehearse at lunch break once a week.
 They perform with the bands and within the local community.

 Private tutoring in instrumental tuition for guitar, piano, violin and drums is available at MRPS.